zDevelopers/UHPlugin/README.md

 ## Thanks

  - This work is a fork of [the KTP plugin](https://github.com/Azenet/KTP) made by [@Azenet](https://github.com/Azenet).
- - Special thanks to [@jonyroda97](https://github.com/jonyroda97), for many interesting suggestions.
+ - Special thanks to [@jonyroda97](https://github.com/jonyroda97), for many interesting suggestions and Portuguese translation.

 ## License